 The following pool rules and regulations have been established for the benefit of all users of the Fairfield Aquatic Center to assure the safe operation of the facility and to provide enjoyable recreation for all.
 Patrons are requested to cooperate in observing these rules and to obey the instructions of the Fairfield Aquatic Center staff.
-Patrons violating swimming rules are subject to the revocation of their swimming privileges.
+Failure to follow the Pool Rules & Regulations could result in ejection from the Fairfield Aquatic Center without refund or serious injury.

 The Fairfield Parks and Recreation Department reserves the right to refuse admittance into the Fairfield Aquatic Center when the capacity of the pool has been reached or when otherwise deemed necessary for the health, welfare or safety of the patrons.
 The Pool Supervisor and designated assistants are responsible for the operation of the pool.
 Their instruction must be followed at all times.
 Should disagreement arise, patrons are advised to contact the Operations Coordinator.